AlexandruClaudiu/AndroidFinalProject/README.md

 </p>

 #### Adding an item
- - By pressing the FAB button we open an Add view
+ - By pressing the FAB button we open an Add page
  - We can import images from gallery by pressing the select image button
  - When pressing start date or end date buttons an DatePickerDialog is shown
  - And if we press save we add an item to the Recycler View